A dual process for the coupled Wright-Fisher diffusion: Proofs of the main results

+Following the outline in Section \ref{outline}, a dual process is derived as follows.
 By applying the generator $\mathcal{L}$ to the duality function $F$ in \eqref{eq:dualityfunction} each term in the expression for $\mathcal{L}F$ is treated separately.
-As in the previous section, the terms corresponding to mutation and diffusion can be easily rewritten in the required form.
+As in Section \ref{ASG}, the terms arising from mutation and diffusion can be easily rewritten in the required form.
 Summing the mutation terms over allele types at locus $l$ yields